Scott Woodward (athletic director)

-Scott Woodward is currently the athletics director at Louisiana State University (LSU).
-Woodward was previously Director of Athletics at the University of Washington from 2008 to 2016 and at Texas A&M University from 2016 to 2019.
+Scott Woodward is an American university sports administrator who was most recently the athletics director at Louisiana State University (LSU) from 2019 to 2025.
+Woodward was previously director of athletics at the University of Washington from 2008 to 2016 and at Texas A&M University from 2016 to 2019.

 Early life, education and career

 Woodward is from Baton Rouge, Louisiana and is a 1981 alumnus of Catholic High School in Baton Rouge.
 He attended college at Louisiana State University earning a bachelor's degree in political science in 1985.
 After graduating from LSU, Woodward was a co-owner of a government and public relations firm in Baton Rouge that provided strategic policy direction to Fortune 500 corporations.

-In 2000, Woodward was hired by LSU Chancellor Mark Emmert to serve as the Director of External Affairs at Louisiana State University.
+In 2000, Woodward was hired by LSU Chancellor Mark Emmert to serve as the director of external affairs at Louisiana State University.
 The position entailed being a liaison between LSU and government and corporate officials and acting as an advisor to Chancellor Emmert on policy and government appropriations.
 At LSU, Woodward also served as the Chancellor's Representative to the Athletic Department.
 He held these positions at LSU until leaving for the University of Washington in 2004.
-Woodward was hired by the new President of the University of Washington, Mark Emmert, for the position of Vice President of External Affairs.
+Woodward was hired by the new president of the University of Washington, Mark Emmert, for the position of Vice President of External Affairs.
 He served in this role until 2008.

 Athletic director career

 Washington

-In January 2008, Woodward was named the full-time Director of Athletics at the University of Washington.
-He had been both acting Director of Athletics and Vice President of External Affairs since the previous Director of Athletics, Todd Turner, resigned in December 2007.
+In January 2008, Woodward was named the full-time director of athletics at the University of Washington.
+He had been both acting director of athletics and Vice President of External Affairs since the previous director of athletics, Todd Turner, resigned in December 2007.

 In Woodward's first year at Washington, the athletic department budget faced a $2.8 million shortfall causing the elimination of both men's and women's swimming programs.
 Also during his first year, the football team went 0–12 and Woodward fired head coach Tyrone Willingham in October 2008.

 Woodward's tenure with Washington will be noted for hiring head football coach Steve Sarkisian and later luring Chris Petersen from Boise State along with a $282 million reconstruction of Husky Stadium that was completed in 2013.
 Washington's athletic budget stabilized during his tenure with revenues boosted in part by the Pac-12 Conference's television-rights deals and by naming-rights deals the athletic department signed with Alaska Airlines.
 In addition, contributions to the athletic department more than doubled, from about $12.6 million in 2008 to $26.6 million by 2013.

 During Woodward's tenure at Washington, the Huskies won seven national championships in the sports of men's and women's crew, women's cross country and softball.